7 Social Expectations You Must Constantly Fight

-Today, millennials are faced with A LOT of social expectations that cause most of our stress and anxiety.
+Today, millennials face many social expectations that cause most of our stress and anxiety.

-These expectations are passed down from older generations through family and peers, who always did things “the way they were supposed to.”
+These expectations are passed down from older generations through family and peers, who always did things “how they were supposed to.”

-As a millennial, you need to be aware of these expectations, so you can break free of their shackles – and live life on your terms.
+As a millennial, you must know these expectations to break free of their shackles and live on your terms.

 Here are 7 social expectations you must constantly fight:

-I always hear people say, “but the job has good benefits” – and it is concerning to me.
+I always hear people say, “but the job has good benefits,” which concerns me.

 It is not that I have a problem with benefits.